cocktailmarketing.co.uk torquayhairdressers.co.uk i-pilates.co.uk galleonstudiohire.co.uk futureofhope.co.uk

 There is still speculation about why the crowd booed, or whether most of the crowd was actually booing or cheering.
 The mix was so muddy that people couldn’t hear Dylan’s voice, which was reason enough for the crowd to boo (even if they wanted to hear rock).
 But one thing is certain: news of the disgruntled folk heavyweights swept through the pop and folk music press, setting the expectation of booing so that, at subsequent shows in 1965 and 1966, many of folk-oriented audience members booed.
 Thus was born the legend that Dylan survived a hailstorm of protest for his conversion to rock, and this track from the 1966 extended tour confirms it.

-The Animals record the definitive rock version of this folk song, also covered by Dylan on his first album.
-Dylan learned it from Dave Van Ronk.
+The Animals recorded the definitive rock version.
 When Dylan heard the Animals version, he said, “It blew my mind.”
 It was the first of many catalysts that would propel Dylan into rock, and it was one of the first, if not the first, true folk song set to a rock beat.
 Every garage band of the early 1960s knew this song and perhaps covered it with some variant of the Animals’ arrangement.
-The Animals were a rhythm & blues band from Newcastle, England, at the same time as the Beatles were bursting forth from Liverpool.
-The group released this song in 1964, inspired not by Dylan’s version but reportedly by folksinger Josh White’s version.
-Other British bands covered the song at that time, including the Sundowners.

 The Byrds were credited with bringing the songs from the Sixties urban folk revival (mainly Dylan songs like this one) into rock for the first time, influencing even Dylan himself.
 Dylan wrote this tune on a rambling, crazed car trip through the South in early 1964, just a few months after JFK’s assassination, and put it out on Another Side of Bob Dylan.
 Bob toured Dealey Plaza in Dallas, visited poet Carl Sandburg, and partied in New Orleans.
 It is considered to be his first song about a mystical experience.

 The Byrds included Roger McGuinn (originally named Jim McGuinn) on guitar and vocals, Chris Hillman on bass, Gene Clark on tambourine and vocals, David Crosby on guitar and vocals, and Michael Clarke on drums.
 The group’s first hit, “Mr. Tambourine Man” (also by Dylan) was recorded with Los Angeles’s finest studio session men, the fabled Wrecking Crew (former session men for Phil Spector), with Hal Blaine on drums, Larry Knechtal on bass, and Leon Russell on electric piano (and other keyboards, and possibly guitar as well).
-The rest of the album was recorded with the Byrds themselves on instruments (including this song).
+The rest of the Mr. Tambourine Man album was recorded with the Byrds themselves on instruments (including this song).

-McGuinn had toured briefly as a folk artist with the Chad Mitchell Trio, and then in a more rock vein with Bobby Darin, before meeting David Crosby, who had also briefly dabbled ni folk, at the Troubadour in Los Angeles.
-Clark came from the New Christy Minstrels, and Hillman from a bluegrass band in which he played mandolin.
-Clarke, on drums, was inexperienced at the time but learned fast.
+McGuinn had toured briefly as a folk artist with the Chad Mitchell Trio, and then in a more rock vein with Bobby Darin, before meeting David Crosby, who had also briefly dabbled in folk, at the Troubadour in Los Angeles.
+Gene Clark came from the New Christy Minstrels, and Hillman from a bluegrass band in which he played mandolin.
+Michael Clarke, on drums, was inexperienced at the time but learned fast.
 The group would eventually move on to a new sound that would be called country rock, with Hillman and Crosby-replacement Gram Parsons leading the transition.

 “The Coo Coo Bird” by Clarence Ashley and “Coo Coo” by Big Brother & the Holding Company w/Janis Joplin (Clarence Ashley)